temporalio/documentation/docs/tctl/admin/history_host/describe.md

 ### Modifiers

-The following modifiers change the behavior of the command .
+The following modifiers change the behavior of the command.

 #### `--workflow_id value`